jafaryor/knowledge-base/Web/Framework/difference.md

 * Maintainability: Components that are easily decoupled from each other can be easily replaced with better implementations.

 * RxJS: RxJS is a library commonly used with Angular to handle asynchronous data calls.
 It allows for handling events independently in parallel and continuing execution without waiting for some event to happen and leaving a web page unresponsive.
 RxJS has a steep learning curve, but once you master it, it makes life easier.
-The library operates with Observables, sort of blueprints that describe how data streams are combined and how the application reacts to variables in these streams.
-Basically, once you’ve got a grip on observables, you can easily reuse them, manage, and combine them as Lego blocks reducing the complexity of such programming operations as building drag-and-drop features, handling large volumes of data in chunks, etc. You can leverage RxJS with other frameworks that function with front-end (React.JS) or back-end operations (Node.JS), but in Angular RxJS is a necessity, which we’ll also discuss in the cons section.

 ### Limitations:
-* Migrating legacy systems from AngularJS to Angular requires time: The difference between AngularJS and
+* Migrating legacy systems from AngularJS to Angular requires time:

-    Angular is large, so is the path of migration from the past to the future.
-Unlike updating from say Angular 5 to Angular 6, it won’t be a breeze, especially if you’re dealing with a legacy monstrosity.There are different ways to do that, one of which is to use a hybrid approach.
+    The difference between AngularJS and Angular is large, so is the path of migration from the past to the future.
+Unlike updating from say Angular 5 to Angular 6, it won’t be a breeze, especially if you’re dealing with a legacy monstrosity.
+There are different ways to do that, one of which is to use a hybrid approach.
 It entails having both old and new Angular operating at the same time while you incrementally update the whole product.
 Not only does it take time, you’ll have to review many tools, the transition to a new language, and deal with a heavier app.

 * Steep learning curve

     On-boarding new developers familiar with JavaScript to learn and use new Angular, will be challenged compared to similar React or Vue on-boarding.
-The array of topics and aspects to be covered is large: modules, dependency injection, components, services, templates, etc. Another barrier is RxJS, a reactive programming library for asynchronous programming.
+The array of topics and aspects to be covered is large.
 Learning it, at least on the basic level, is mandatory for using Angular.
 Engineers complain about error messages that are too cryptic to grasp without additional research followed by trial-and-error manipulations.

-    TypeScript, as we’ve already mentioned in the benefits section, is also a bone of contention.
+* TypeScript

     While TypeScript improves maintainability of code, having to learn it doesn’t make the curve gentler.

+> Angular is the most mature of the frameworks, has good backing in terms of contributors and is a complete package.
+However, the learning curve is steep and concepts of development in Angular may put off new developers.
+Angular is a good choice for companies with large teams and developers who already use TypeScript.

+___

 ## React
 Maintained by Facebook, React is a JavaScript library for building UI components for web applications.
 It is widely used by Facebook(duh!), Uber, Netflix, Udemy and may more.